NaaYaa-oops/test-task/README.md

 > > cards & adding card & editing cards
 >
 > ### Firebase:
-> > Working only with firebase for auth both also db
+> > Working only with firebase for auth also db
 >
 > ### Stack:
 > > Firebase, React, Redux, Axios